WordPress/gutenberg/editor/components/inner-blocks/README.md

 _Note:_ A block can render at most a single `InnerBlocks` and `InnerBlocks.Content` element in `edit` and `save` respectively.
 To create distinct arrangements of nested blocks, refer to the `layouts` prop documented below.

-_Note:_ Since the save step will automatically apply props to the element returned by `save`, it is important to include the wrapping `div` in the above simple example even though we are applying no props of our own.
+_Note:_ Because the save step will automatically apply props to the element returned by `save`, it is important to include the wrapping `div` in the above simple example even though we are applying no props of our own.
 In a real-world example, you may have your own attributes to apply to the saved markup, or sibling content adjacent to the rendered nested blocks.

 ## Props